daphteh/daphteh/README.md

 # Skills & Projects

 I work with all data types from structured to unstructured data (including text and images)

 ### Performance of YouTube channels on surfing :surfer:

-The purpose of this project is to establish an understanding of how different surf channels behave and perform and to be able provide useful insights to improve performance of specific channels.
-Producing reports such as [this](https://github.com/daphteh/Scraping_Cleaning_EDA_Surfing_Videos/blob/a621dd743177ec2882fe509c1c138b4a9298a6c6/Report_Images/KB_final.pdf)
+This project serves the purpose of providing insights on the factors that drives views for different YouTube channels about surfing with the ultimate aim of producing channel-specific reports such as [this](https://github.com/daphteh/Scraping_Cleaning_EDA_Surfing_Videos/blob/a621dd743177ec2882fe509c1c138b4a9298a6c6/Report_Images/KB_final.pdf).

-There are several stages to this project including:
+There are several stages and data science skills I leveraged to fulfill this project including:
 1. [Data scrapping and cleaning](https://github.com/daphteh/Scraping_Cleaning_EDA_Surfing_Videos/tree/main)
 2. [Exploratory data analysis](https://github.com/daphteh/Scraping_Cleaning_EDA_Surfing_Videos/tree/main)
 3. [Data engineering via extracting location and pro surfer names leveraging OpenAI's API](https://github.com/daphteh/Extracting-locations-and-surfer-names-from-YouTube-Titles-with-OpenAI)
 4. [Data engineering via topic modeling](https://github.com/daphteh/Topic-Modeling-Surfing-Videos-on-YouTube)
 5. Engaging in analysis specific to the channel of interest taking into account its category and making recommendations

 ### Additional projects are listed below